Study Abroad in Dublin

 Visit Financial Information for information on using financial aid and scholarships for study abroad.

-You can apply for additional scholarships and funding opportunities through CAPA, in addition to the University of Minnesota.
-Check eligibility requirements and deadline dates for all CAPA scholarships and financing options.
+You can apply for additional scholarships and funding opportunities through CEA CAPA, in addition to the University of Minnesota.
+Check eligibility requirements and deadline dates for all CEA CAPA scholarships and financing options.

 Bridging Loan